RealOSR: Latent Guidance Boosts Diffusion-based Real-world Omnidirectional Image Super-Resolutions: Introduction

 \section{Introduction}

 Omnidirectional images (ODIs) can capture a viewport range of $180^{\circ}\times360^{\circ}$, providing comprehensive visual information that enhances various applications.
-They have many projection methods like sphere projection (SP), equirectangular projection (ERP), and tangent projection (TP).
-In practice, ODIs require extremely high resolution (e.g. 4K$\times$8K \cite{ai2022deep}) to display details in a narrow field of view (FoV).
-Therefore, omnidirectional image super-resolution (ODISR) is proposed to reduce the industrial cost of high-precision camera sensors by super-resolving low-resolution (LR) ODIs into high-resolution (HR) counterparts.
+They have many projection methods like sphere projection (SP), equirectangular projection (ERP), cubemap projection (CMP), and tangent projection (TP).
+In practice, ODIs require extremely high resolution (e.g., 4K$\times$8K~\cite{ai2022deep}) to display details in a narrow field of view (FoV).
+Therefore, omnidirectional image super-resolution (ODISR) is proposed to reduce the industrial cost of high-precision camera sensors by super-resolving low-resolution (LR) ODIs into high-resolution (HR) ODIs.

 Diffusion models have emerged as next-generation visual generative models.
 From the pioneering work~\cite{sohl2015deep}, these models are further developed by DDPM~\cite{ho2020denoising} and SDE~\cite{song2020score}.
-Benefiting from diffusion-based image prior, the research of super-resolution (SR) has shifted the focus from simple degradations (e.g. bicubic downsampling) to real-world degradations, which has significantly developed real-world super-resolution (Real-SR) \cite{StableSR_Wang_Yue_Zhou_Chan_Loy_2023, yang2023pasd, wu2024seesr, 2024s3diff}.
+Benefiting from diffusion-based image prior, the research of planar image super-resolution (PISR) has shifted the focus from simple degradations (e.g. bicubic downsampling) to real-world degradations, which has significantly developed real-world planar image super-resolution (Real-PISR) \cite{StableSR_Wang_Yue_Zhou_Chan_Loy_2023, yang2023pasd, wu2024seesr, 2024s3diff}.
 Most of them use the high-order degradation pipeline of Real-ESRGAN \cite{wang2021realesrgan} to simulate real-world degradations.
-Current methods for Real-SR primarily focus on planar images, with limited exploration of ODIs.
+Current methods for Real-PISR primarily focus on planar images, with limited exploration of ODIs.
 Existing approaches for ODISR still face unsatisfactory performance.
 Most methods are end-to-end trained using pixel-level reconstruction loss (e.g. $L_1$ and $L_2$ losses) \cite{osrt_Yu_Wang_Cao_Li_Shan_Dong_2023, Deng_Wang_Xu_Guo_Song_Yang_2021}, resulting in over-smoothed and distorted outputs.
 In addition, they use simple ERP-bicubic or fisheye-bicubic degradation, ignoring a range of unknown degradations that real-world omnidirectional camera sensors may encounter, struggling to achieve photo-realistic SR.